 - To reheat, you can put it back on the stove or add it to the microwave in a microwave safe bowl for a few minutes.

-Thank you so much for visiting today, friends!
-I hope that you love the Keto Zuppa Toscana Soup with cauliflower.
+Thank you so much for stopping by today, friends!
+I hope you love my Zuppa Toscana Soup with cauliflower recipe.
 You can find the full, printable recipe below.
+I hope you will come visit us again.
+Happy eating.

 Keto Zuppa Toscana Soup with cauliflower